 - Help safeguard your business from punitive fines under GDPR.
 You’d be able to identify the areas of risk, the processes which need to be tightened, and draw up an important part of your plan for dealing with the new regulations.
 Having a plan in place is important as it shows your business takes GDPR seriously.

 - Educate your staff about the dangers of handling confidential waste poorly.
-Most staff don’t understand the risks a business takes when confidential waste with data which identifies individuals fall into the wrong hands.
+Most staff members don’t understand the risks a business takes when confidential waste with data which identifies individuals fall into the wrong hands.
 Educating them about good practice, and how important it is, will help secure your future.

-- Help you decide whether you need to engage an outsourced company which would free up your staff to concentrate on other areas of the business.
+- Help you decide whether you need to engage an outsourced company, which would free up your staff to concentrate on other areas of the business.
 Outsourced shredding and confidential waste handling could help you save time and money.

 What are the most common types of confidential waste?

 Customer records, letters, and receipts – they can contain addresses, names, telephone numbers, bank details, and other personal information.
 Identity thieves and fraudsters would love them to fall into the wrong hands.